 That discrepancy really comes into play for bettors when selecting alternative game totals and alternative game spreads.
-In the NBA, you can select a higher point total without a significant drop in odds since so many points are scored.
+When visiting NBA betting sites, you can select a slightly higher point total without a significant drop in odds since so many points are scored.
 That’s not the case with the NFL, where increasing your total by even the smallest of margins can considerably lower your payout.

 NBA Lines Have Far Less Variance

 Ready to lay down a wager?
-Learn all about the ins and outs of betting on football by visiting our comprehensive NFL Betting Hub.
+Find the latest odds, news, and analysis by visiting our comprehensive NFL betting section and NBA betting section.

 Remember to bet always bet within your limits, and enjoy the action this season.